home-assistant/home-assistant.io/source/_components/trafikverket_train.markdown

 Use cases:

-- Retreive the next departure and information connected to it for a specific train line.
+- Retrieve the next departure and information connected to it for a specific train line.
 - Retreive information for a specific departure time on a specific train line.
 - Set up alert or perform actions if your train is delayed or cancelled.